Jake Oettinger: Professional

 On September 1, 2022, Oettinger signed a three-year, $12 million contract with the Stars.
 He began the 2022–23 season impressively, with a 5–1–0 record and a .960 save percentage over those games, before exiting an October 29 game against the New York Rangers with an unspecified lower-body injury.
 He returned to the Stars' active roster two weeks later.
 He finished that season with a 37–11–11 record and .919 save percentage.
 He posted his second career shutout during the 2023 Stanley Cup playoffs in game five against the Minnesota Wild.
 The team went on to beat them in game six, moving onto the second round with a 4–1 victory.
 The Stars advanced to the conference finals after beating the Seattle Kraken in a seven-game series.
 Their season came to end after losing in a six game series against the Vegas Golden Knights.
-Oettinger finished that playoffs with a 10–9—0 record, .895 save percentage and a goals-against average of 3.06.
+Oettinger finished that playoffs with a 10–9–0 record, .895 save percentage and a goals-against average of 3.06.
 Following the team's playoff exit, Oettinger required off-season surgery on his ankle.

-Oettinger struggled early on in the 2023–24 NHL season, however, he went 35–14–4 that season and finished with a .905 save percentage and 2.72 goals-against average.
-He represented the team at the 2024 NHL All-Star Game in Toronto.
+Oettinger struggled early on in the 2023–24 season, however, he went 35–14–4 that season and finished with a .905 save percentage and 2.72 goals-against average.
+He represented the team at the 2024 NHL All-Star Game.
 After losing game one to the Vegas Golden Knights in the first round of the 2024 Stanley Cup playoffs, he had gone 8–4 and recorded a save percentage above .940.
 Oettinger made 22 saves for the Stars and Radek Faksa provided the game-winning goal to send the Stars to the second round with a 2–1 victory.
 The team beat the Colorado Avalanche in six games, as Oettinger stopped 30 of 31 shots, helping the team advance to the conference finals.
-However, the Stars lost to the Edmonton Oilers in six games in the conference finals.
+However, the Stars lost to the Edmonton Oilers in six games in the series.

-Oettinger earned his first shutout in the 2024-25 NHL season, during the Stars home opener against the New York Islanders, winning the game 3–0.
+Oettinger earned his first shutout in the 2024–25 season, during the Stars' home opener against the New York Islanders, winning the game 3–0.
 On October 17, 2024, he signed an eight-year, $66 million contract extension.
 He was also selected as one of the United States' goaltenders for the 4 Nations Face-Off.
 He played one game in the tournament, which resulted in a 2–1 loss against Sweden.
 He recorded a .913 save percentage and a goals-against average of 2.06.
-The Stars face the Avalanche in the first round of the 2025 Stanley Cup playoffs, beating the team in seven games.
-They faced the Winnipeg Jets in the following round, winning the series in six games.
+The Stars faced the Avalanche in the first round of the 2025 Stanley Cup playoffs, beating the team in seven games.
+They then played against the Winnipeg Jets in the following round, winning the series in six games.
 Through two rounds, he recorded a .918 save percentage.
 Oettinger was pulled in game five against the Edmonton Oilers of the conference finals after giving up two goals on two shots, as the team went on to the lose the series.